Qualification | Diploma

-During the day you will be invited for a short online interview with a member of the Senior Leadership/Course Management team.
+During the day you will be invited for a short interview with a member of the Senior Leadership/Course Management team.

 Regular workshop sessions are held to give students the opportunity to work with directors, choreographers and industry professionals whilst training.
 Second and third year students also have to opportunity to join the Italia Conti Agency and undertake professional work should the opportunity arise.
 During the 3rd year students take part in their final Showcase whereby agents are invited, and Italia Conti has connections with many of these.